Wearable technology and health monitoring

 At CPI, we provide support to make your wearable technology more wearable.
 Work side by side with our experienced team or use our space to work independently under our quality management system.

 Wherever you are on your product development pathway, our capabilities and expertise can help you increase efficiency, integrate design, conformity and functionality into your digital health devices, and reduce their cost, size and weight.
-Our integrated approach speeds up the route to market and reduces the risks and costs of the risk and costs of commercialisation.
+Our integrated approach speeds up the route to market and reduces the risks and costs of commercialisation.

 We can help you to develop thinner, lighter, more conformable electronics in our state-of-the-art facilities, with over 1500m2 of cleanroom, laboratory and manufacturing space.
 By working with us, innovators can prototype, test, manufacture and commercialise advanced functionalities in wearables with photonics, advanced formulation as well as printed and flexible electronics.